 Unfortunately, by the time the patient has problems remembering their children’s names, it’s almost undoubtedly too late to take on any meaningful intervention.
-Keeping in mind that dementia is extremely difficult for patients and expensive for healthcare systems, using this app could significantly improve the rates of early detection of dementia at the first point of contact with the health system for all patients.
+Keeping in mind that all dementia types make it extremely difficult for patients and healthcare systems, using this app could significantly improve the rates of early detection of dementia at the first point of contact with the health system for all patients.

 Dementia and Alzheimer’s Treatment

 The treatment options are also different.
-In some cases, treating the underlying conditions that cause dementia can help.
+In some cases, treating the underlying conditions that cause dementia helps.
 Dementia due to medications, tumors, metabolic disorders, or hypoglycemia are all conditions that should respond well to treatment.
 Unfortunately, in most cases, dementia isn’t reversible.
-But some forms of dementia are treatable with the right medication.
+But some forms of dementia are treatable with the proper medication.

-A promising new player when it comes to dementia medications is an experimental drug that reinforces damaged brain cells.
-The novel drug, based on the benzodiazepine-like amid ligands, was patented recently.
-It has raised hopes of dealing with memory loss, poor decision making, and other mental impairments.
-Clinical trials are expected to start within two years after the drug has proved it’s safe and effective at preventing memory lapses.
+A promising new player is an experimental drug that reinforces damaged brain cells.
+The novel drug, part of the dementia medications, and based on the benzodiazepine-like amid ligands, was patented recently.
+It has raised hopes for dealing with memory loss, poor decision-making, and other mental impairments.
+Clinical trials are expected to start within two years after the drug has proven safe and effective at preventing memory lapses.

-Furthermore, researchers believe the drug can reverse failing memory by targeting specific cells involved in learning and memory and rejuvenating them.
+Furthermore, researchers believe that this particular medication, part of the dementia drugs, can reverse failing memory by targeting specific cells involved in learning and memory and rejuvenating them.
 Thus, they suggest that this new drug, a derivative of benzodiazepine, could prevent memory loss at the beginning of Alzheimer’s and potentially delay its onset for adults aged above 55 years.

 Dementia and Alzheimer’s Prevention

-A clinical trial that tested whether antibodies to beta-amyloid can alleviate the formation of beta-amyloid plaque in the brains of patients with these genetic mutations and thereby decrease, delay, or prevent symptoms.
+The Dominantly Inherited Alzheimer Network (DIAN) conducted a clinical trial that tested whether antibodies to beta-amyloid can alleviate beta-amyloid plaque formation in the brains of patients with these genetic mutations and thereby decrease, delay, or prevent symptoms.

 When looking at the difference between dementia and Alzheimer’s, the critical thing to remember is that the two aren’t mutually exclusive.
 Alzheimer’s disease is a type of dementia.
-A patient with Alzheimer’s also has dementia, but only some people with dementia have Alzheimer’s as there are many different types and causes of dementia.
+But the difference between Alzheimer’s and dementia is that a patient with Alzheimer’s also has dementia, but only some people with dementia have Alzheimer’s.
+That’s because there are many different types and causes of dementia.

 What are the 7 stages of dementia?

 Every person with dementia experiences the disease differently.
 However, people tend to follow a similar trajectory from the beginning of the illness to its end.
-Instead of merely using mild, middle, and late stage, the Global Deterioration Scale (GDS)/Reisberg Scale was introduced to present the brain impairment in a more comprehensive manner.
+Instead of merely using mild, middle, and late-stage, the Global Deterioration Scale (GDS)/Reisberg Scale was introduced to present the brain impairment more comprehensively.